 Touch screen compatibility is a must so you aren't taking your gloves on and off in the cold!

-Athleta Lined Gloves - these are ideal for cold morning jogs as well as for daily wear.
+Athleta Softshell Glove - these are ideal for cold morning jogs as well as for daily wear.
 This pair is better than most "jogging gloves" because they have a brushed lining.
 Many lightweight/jogging gloves have zero lining and provide very little warmth.
 I also appreciate that they actually fit snug to your fingers and aren't too loose/feel like they were made for men.

 Winter tights

-Wool blends will be the warmest and I love these merino wool tights by Falke.
+Wool blends will be the warmest and I love these merino wool tights by Wolford and similar ones by Falke.

 Socks